Yrastogi/SIH-Shart-India-Hackathon-/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you'd like to contribute to the project.
 Ensure to follow the contribution guidelines.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT](LICENSE) file for details.

 ## Contact
-For questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For questions or feedback, please contact [your-seemayash012@gmail.com](mailto:seemayash012@gmail.com).